DiyanaTial/Curve-Fitting-of-Chagas-Disease/README.md

 - **Techniques Used**:
   - Nonlinear curve fitting
   - MATLAB’s `fit` and `fittype` functions
   - Model evaluation with residual analysis and error metrics
+- Read Presentation to find the summary/findings of this project

 ## Repository Structure
 - `*.m` → MATLAB scripts for data processing, curve fitting, and plotting